truenas/middleware/docs/userguide/freenas_tasks.rst

 +-------------------+---------------------------+------------------------------------------------------------------------------------------------------------+

-You can verify which tests will run and when by typing :command:`smartd -q showtests` within Shell.
+You can verify which tests will run and when by typing :command:`smartd -q showtests` within :ref:`Shell`.